wkirksnyder/hoshi/README.md

  - There is a guard mechanism to allow feedback from the parser to the scanner or from a previously scanned token.

+ - The native library can be `wrapped' by small modules in other languages to allow the library to be used by those other languages.
+   Those wrappers have been created in Java, C# and python so far.

-Everything described up to this point is working now in the source.
+Everything up to this point is done and working.
 The next steps are:

- - Create wrappers in python, Java and C# that call the native code library allowing the use of hoshi in those languages as well.

-Two down, one to go.
-The most recent check-in includes wrappers for Java and python so everything works for C++, Java and python clients.
-So far these have been tedious but straightforward.
-C# should be even easier because it's fairly similar to Java.

  - Write documentation.
 There are a lot of features here and it's unusable without documentation.
-Although documentation is essential multiple language support is a key feature so I don't really want to encourage sharing until that's done.
-That's why documentaion is my second priority.

 Once I get this far here are some things I may or may not do: